 Congratulations on passing your driving test and getting your license!
 Doesn’t it feel great to be a driver?
-But before you hit the road, here are 13 unwritten rules your instructor may have missed.
+There are many rules we have to learn before we hit the road.
+Here are 13 unwritten rules your instructor may have missed.

 Table of Contents